-Say what you will about innuendo surrounding John Travolta’s personal life, but I find that he’s almost a sure bet to turn out a solid, watchable film.
-I’ve rarely been disappointed in one of his films from “Grease” in the 1970s to “Urban Cowboy” in the 1980s to “Pulp Fiction” in the 1990s to even an eclectic role in “Hairspray” in the new millennium’s first decade.
+Say what you will about any innuendo and criticism that dogs John Travolta about his personal life, but I find that he’s almost a sure bet to turn out a solid, watchable film.
+I’ve rarely been disappointed in one of his films from “Grease” in the 1970s (click here for my look at it) to “Urban Cowboy” in the 1980s to “Pulp Fiction” in the 1990s to even playing an eclectic character in “Hairspray” in the new millennium’s first decade.
 Travolta is watchable and delivers consistently to his audience and so today I’ll look at one of his lesser-remembered action films: “Broken Arrow” with Christian Slater.
 It’s very good and you should check it out if you haven’t seen it.

 (1996; 108 minutes; rated R; directed by John Woo and starring John Travolta, Christian Slater and Samantha Mathis)

 (NOTE: I expanded this review with additional opinion and trivia and updated links on May 20, 2018.)

 I’d have to say that I like “Face/Off” better in the pairing of actor John Travolta and director John Woo, but their first effort together is “Broken Arrow” and it’s pretty good.
 The action sequences are signature Woo and Travolta elevates “Broken Arrow” beyond the pedestrian shoot-’em-up it could all too easily have been.

 Woo, who has worked often with terrific action actor Chow Yun-Fat (he’s listed as Yun-Fat Chow on IMDb.com), took a step up in Hollywood with “Broken Arrow” in 1996 and would go on to “Face/Off” and “Mission: Impossible II.”
 He can tell a tight tale with just the right amount of “over-the-top” to make sure his audience doesn’t settle too much in their seats.